ccjara/glib/README.md

 ##GLIB File specification##

 The name of a glib file is always 22 bytes long and null-terminated until its end.
-A file cannot be larger than 2^16-1 bytes because the filesize is stored as ashort.
-The maximum file size inside an archive was 64000 bytes.
+A file cannot be larger than 2^16-1 bytes because the filesize is stored as a short.
+The maximum file size inside both extracted archives was 64000 bytes.

 ###Header:###
 The header stores the amount of files inside the archive.
 It also contains a file named "GLIB FILE" and its end is the end of the header.